Web of Science

 Search Results

 Search results are sorted by relevance.
-This can be changed and you can sort the results, for example, by Date or by Citations, in order to find the most cited articles on your search topic or, in case of author search, the most cited articles of some certain author.
+This can be changed, and you can sort the results, for example, by Date or by Citations, in order to find the most cited articles on your search topic or, in case of an author search, the most cited articles of a certain author.

 The left-hand menu Refine Results offers different possibilities for limiting search results: Publication Years, Document Types, Web of Science Categories, Authors, Affiliations, Publication Titles, Publishers, Countries/Regions, etc.

-On the upper right-hand corner of the list of results you can find the Create Citation Report link.
-The Citation Report will show how many times the found works have been cited and what is their average citation rate in journals indexed by Web of Science.
+The Citation Report will show how many times the found works have been cited and what their average citation rate is in journals indexed by Web of Science.
 A graph will show citations and publications per year.
 A citation report can be especially useful if you search by author.